 So far, I have relied on a small circle of people I trust and know more than me (i.e., doctors or medical researchers) and my gut.
 It's all I can do.
 So, yes, I feel a great yearning for this uncertainty and struggle to end and for clarity and stability to reemerge.

-But (and I know this is a small but!), I do have to admit that a part of me does not want this year to end, for reasons that I am still trying to figure out (maybe you can help?).
+But (and I know this is a small but!), I do have to admit that a part of me does not want this year to end, for reasons that I am still trying to figure out.
 It's the part that is very aware of the challenges we have faced and continue to deal with, but that always also sees the silver lining - the good side, the break in the clouds.

-It's the part that recognizes a meaningful shift from inaction to action within people and examples here are endless.
+The part that recognizes a meaningful shift from inaction to action within people and examples here is endless.